Drug Allergy Program - Drug Allergy Diagnosis and Treatment

 The Drug Allergy Program at Cincinnati Children’s diagnoses and treats drug allergies in children in the Greater Cincinnati area and in patients referred nationally.
 The program’s core clinical members are from the Division of Allergy and Immunology and led by Professor Kimberly A. Risma, MD, PhD.

 Any time a person takes a medicine, they can have a reaction.
 This can happen when taking a medicine by mouth or when getting a medicine through a shot or an IV.
 Sometimes the reaction is a side effect of the illness or medicine, and sometimes it can be an allergic reaction.
 Penicillin is a common antibiotic that is used to treat respiratory infections and strep throat.
 Many people may have had a rash when taking penicillin but are not allergic when tested (learn more about our Penicillin Allergy Testing Services).

 Some people may have a severe allergic reaction, known as anaphylaxis, after receiving a vaccine, anesthesia medications during surgery, antibiotics, chemotherapy agents or biologics for inflammatory disorders.
 Some people experience serum sickness-like reactions (SSLR), in which the body’s immune system mistakenly identifies a substance (commonly an injectable medicine) as harmful.

 For an appointment, call 513-636-6771 and ask for a drug allergy appointment at our Liberty Campus or Burnet Campus location.
-If you live in OH, KY or IN, you may request a telemedicine visit for consultation at the time of scheduling, and a follow-up visit will be planned for subsequent testing.
+If you live in Ohio, Kentucky or Indiana, you may request a telemedicine visit for consultation at the time of scheduling, and a follow-up visit will be planned for subsequent testing.
 Medical records may be faxed to 513-636-5835.